Ys II (NES)

 Instead of fighting the infamous Dragon Worm, which could only be struck in the tail and moved nearly as quickly as you, I fought a giant bat, which fluttered around predictably and spat three fireballs that spread out like a shotgun.
 I killed it with fire magic.

-Rather than fight the Great Mantis, which sliced me to ribbons every second and required all of my reflexes just to vanquish, I fought Dolga, the a demonic falconer whose pet puffed fireballs.
+Rather than fight the Great Mantis, which sliced me to ribbons every second and required all of my reflexes just to vanquish, I fought Dolga, a demonic falconer whose pet puffed fireballs.
 I killed him with fire magic.

 In fact, I killed nearly every boss with fire magic, except the last two, though the first of these was still obnoxiously easy.
 What made it worse was the fact that I could leave the fight any time I wanted to go heal at one of the six priest statues I'd found earlier.